percona/percona-server-mysql-operator/docs/enhancements/cross-site-replication/cross-site-replication.md

 ### 1.2 Non-Goals (Out of Scope)

+- **Support for** `clusterType: async`.
+The async clusterType uses MySQL's standard async replication for in-cluster topology (Orchestrator-managed primary, IO/SQL threads on each replica).
+Adding cross-site on top introduces several non-trivial integration points.
+These are worth tackling in a follow-up once GR cross-site is stable.
 - **Operator-managed initial seeding.** The user is responsible for bootstrapping the replica cluster (typically via a `PerconaServerMySQLRestore` from a backup of the source) *before* setting `replicationChannels`.
 - **Bidirectional / active-active replication** — significant conflict resolution work; revisit once unidirectional cross-site is stable.
 - **Chained replication** (A → B → C) — every additional hop multiplies the failure modes; out of initial scope.